Enforcement

 Corporate Compliance and Enforcement Hot Topics With IBM VP Una Dean

-Editor-in-Chief Rebecca Hughes Parker recently spoke with IBM's vice president and assistant general counsel of investigations Una Dean, who will be co-chairing ACI's FCPA conference this fall, about a range of hot compliance topics.
+The Anti-Corruption Report spoke with IBM's vice president and assistant general counsel of investigations Una Dean, who co-chaired ACI's FCPA conference, about a range of hot compliance topics.

 The video is here